citp/privacy-policy-historical/h/ha/hat/hattons.co.uk.md

 ## Other uses of customer information

   * From time to time, we may use customer information for new, unanticipated uses not previously disclosed in our privacy notice.
 If our information practices change at some time in the future we will use for these new purposes only data collected from the time of the policy change forward .
   * Customers may prevent their information from being used for purposes other than those for which it was originally collected by sending us e-mail at the above address.
   * Upon request we provide site visitors with access to all information [including proprietary information] that we maintain about them.
-  * Consumers can access this information by e-mailing us at the above address.
-Consumers can have this information corrected by sending us e-mail at the above address.
+  * Consumers can access this information by e-mailing us at the above address.Consumers can have this information corrected by sending us e-mail at the above address.